-It hurt badly – it came as soon as it went.
+It hurt severely – it came as soon as it went.
 Like the waves breaking on the shore, the ebb and flow continued to mess her mind.
 It slowly scattered her to pieces.
 Her body lost the war first.
 Her tears flowed as if they did not belong to her.
 Breaths came in quick succession.
 She was trapped.
 The pain unbearable, she wondered how her brain was still intact.
 Hands tied, legs tired and immovable, she awaited her fate…

 At night when the creatures rested, search for peace seemed the only way out.
 But as the morning sun rose, hope seeped out at first light.
 There was no escaping.
 This was destiny.
 People in white stuck their hand in time after time, tearing away at her, drawing blood, pushing, scraping, and pressing.
 Pricked, cut, stitched, she was dismantled and put back together more than once.
 She was empty yet full.